FedRAMP/docs/docs/fedramp-definitions.md

       - FedRAMP 20x pilot participants MUST apply these definitions to all FedRAMP 20x requirements and recommendations.

-This document consolidates formal FedRAMP definitions for terms used in FedRAMP standards.
+This document consolidates formal FedRAMP definitions for terms used in FedRAMP 20x processes and documentation.

-??? tip "Version 25.11B published on 2025-11-24 "
+??? tip "Version 25.11C published on 2025-12-01 "
     **History:**

+    - **25.11C (2025-12-01):** No material changes to content; replaced references to &quot;standard&quot; with &quot;process&quot; or &quot;documentation&quot; as appropriate.
     - **25.11B (2025-11-24):** No material changes to content; updated JSON structure with additional information about Rev5 application added.
     - **25.11A (2025-11-18):** Updates and new definitions added for the FedRAMP 20x Phase Two pilot.
     - **25.10A (2025-10-17):** Minor updates to improve clarity; switch from federal information to federal customer data; no substantive changes.
-    - **25.09A (2025-09-10):** Added FRD-ALL-18 through FRD-ALL-39 aligned with the Vulnerability Detection and Response standard.
+    - **25.09A (2025-09-10):** Added FRD-ALL-18 through FRD-ALL-39 aligned with the Vulnerability Detection and Response process.

 ??? abstract "Background & Authority"